PaddlePaddle/PARL/examples/NeurIPS2019-Learn-to-Move-Challenge/README.md

 ## Part2: Curriculum learning

 #### 1. Run as fast as possible -> run at 3.0 m/s -> walk at 2.0 m/s -> walk slowly at 1.3 m/s
-The curriculum learning pipeline to get a walking slowly model is the same pipeline in [our winner solution in NeurIPS 2018: AI for Prosthetics Challenge](https://github.com/PaddlePaddle/PARL/tree/develop/examples/NeurIPS2018-AI-for-Prosthetics-Challenge).
+The curriculum learning pipeline to get a walking slowly model is the same pipeline in [our winning solution in NeurIPS 2018: AI for Prosthetics Challenge](https://github.com/PaddlePaddle/PARL/tree/develop/examples/NeurIPS2018-AI-for-Prosthetics-Challenge).
 You can get a walking slowly model by following the [guide](https://github.com/PaddlePaddle/PARL/tree/develop/examples/NeurIPS2018-AI-for-Prosthetics-Challenge#part2-curriculum-learning).

 We also provide a pre-trained model that walk naturally at ~1.3m/s.
 You can download the model file (naming `low_speed_model`) from online stroage service: [Baidu Pan](https://pan.baidu.com/s/1Mi_6bD4QxLWLdyLYe2GRFw) (password: `q9vj`) or [Google Drive](https://drive.google.com/file/d/1_cz6Cg3DAT4u2a5mxk2vP9u8nDWOE7rW/view?usp=sharing).